TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: TADA's Design

+We followed an iterative user-centered approach to which each author contributed, including one of the authors who is a BLV scientist and diagram user.
+The process gradually and iteratively transitioned from sketching, low-fidelity prototyping, to high-fidelity prototyping following Buxton's design process model~\cite{buxton2010sketching} over the course of 36 design sessions each ranging from 30 minutes to one hour.
+We devoted two one-hour sessions specifically for testing by our BLV author.
+In later stages of the design process the focus shifted to the refinement of interaction techniques to work well in conjunction with each other and adjusting threshold values to reasonable defaults (e.g., size of objects and touch drift tolerances).
+We regularly tested the design with different types of diagrams (e.g., networks and textbook diagrams), to accommodate a variety of node-link representations.
+We built a randomized diagram generator to help evaluate the robustness, adaptability and scalability of the prototypes.

-\subsection{Sound Design}
+\subsubsection{Sound Design}

-The main output is audio, which is separated between abstract and speech.
-Following \Cref{dp:information_types}, we generally map speech and abstract sound (which are easily distinguishable from each other) to different kinds of information: speech renders information contained in nodes and links (e.g., node and link names, attributes) and other non-speech sounds such as tones and musical instrument notes signal the main objects and their structure.
-Within the non-speech sound category, we dedicated significant time to find sounds that would be easily distinguishable as well as easy to explain.
+The main output is audio of two kinds: abstract and speech.
+Following \textbf{DP2}, we map speech and abstract sound (which are easily distinguishable from each other) to different kinds of information: speech renders information contained in nodes and links (node and link names, attributes) and non-speech sounds (tones and musical instrument notes) signal the main objects and their structure.
+Within the non-speech sound category, we dedicated significant time to finding easily distinguishable sounds.
+We tested mappings from previous sonification literature~\cite{Hansen_BaltaxeAdmony_Kurniawan_Forbes_2019, de2007toward}, environmental sounds, and a variety of simple waveforms (e.g., sine, triangle, saw-tooth) but we settled on utilizing musical instruments to create different timbres, balancing distinguishability, pleasantness and appropriateness.

 A node produces a french-horn sound, with higher-pitch representing nodes with more connections.
-A link produces a plucked guitar sound, and a higher-pitched link means it is shorter than other links (consistent with how longer strings vibrate at lower frequencies).
+A link produces a plucked guitar sound, and a higher-pitched sound means it is shorter than other links (consistent with how longer strings vibrate at lower frequencies).
 A sustained french-horn or guitar sound indicates dwelling on a node or link respectively; A discrete sound indicates sweeping over a node or link.
-A continuous pure tone (neither horn nor string) indicates the proximity to a diagram element with a pitch frequency of 150 Hz.
+A continuous 150Hz pure tone (neither horn nor string) indicates the proximity to a diagram element.